 - Formatting a memory card that already has snapshots or other files on it, will delete its contents.
 Normally you do not need to format a memory card again.
 However, if storing to a card has slowed down or if you notice any other abnormality, re-format the card. - Be sure to use the camera to format a memory card.
-Formatting a card on a computer will result in a non-SD standard format, which can greatly slow down processing time and cause compatibility, performance, and other problems. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Center install files to your computer.
-Do this before formatting the card. - Formatting a FlashAir card with the camera will delete files on the card that are required for communication.
-For details about formatting, see the instructions that come with the FlashAir card. - 1.
-Load a memory card (page 26). - 2.
-Turn on the camera and then touch "MENU". - If "MENU" is not displayed on the screen, touch the tab to display it (page 35). - 3.
-Drag upwards and downwards until you find "Setup", and then touch it. - 4.
-Touch "Format". - 5.
-Touch "Format" and then touch "Yes".
+Formatting a memory card on a computer and then using it in the camera can slow down data processing by the camera.
+In the case of an SD, SDHC, or SDXC memory card, formatting on a computer can result in non-conformity with the SD format, causing problems with compatibility, operation, etc. - Before formatting a new Eye-Fi card to use it for the first time, copy the Eye-Fi Manager install files to your computer.
+Do this before formatting the card.